How to Season or Re-Season a Cast Iron Skillet

 - Pour a little vegetable oil into the skillet (vegetable oil sets a better, harder finish than animal fats) and rub it thoroughly around the interior.
 If your skillet came 'pre-seasoned,' there will be a protective coating applied by the manufacturer.
 You want to rub this off.
 If you have an old skillet, the Lord only knows what all you're wiping off at this point.

-- Continue reapplying oil as needed, and wiping down until you no longer see gunk on your towel.
-At this point your ready for the oven.
+- Continue reapplying oil as needed and wiping down until you no longer see gunk on your towel.
+At this point, you're ready for the oven.

 - Bake your skillet for an hour at 350°F. Remove it from the oven, and once it's cool enough to handle, repeat the oil-and-paper towel routine.
 If your towel comes away clean, you're done.
 If you're still pulling off icky stuff, then repeat the bake and oil process until it is clean.